typst-community/rowmantic/docs/rowmantic-manual.typ

 #pagebreak(weak: true)
 == Equations

-Equations as rows are are split on `&` by default, but it is configurable.
+Equations can be treated as rows by themselves, and they split on `&` by default (but it is configurable).
 Note that `&` can be escaped in equations, but other separator symbols are not as easy to escape #footnote[The escape for `&` is just `\&`, for other separators like for example the comma a `box` or `","` is used to escape them.].

 #show-example(```typst
 #rowtable(